 Crises like COVID-19 create an atmosphere of uncertainty that can inhibit productivity.
 As your team’s leader, your support is critical to maintaining their healthy energy and efficiency.
 Anxiety is sometimes higher than normal when things are not concrete, but your leadership can create a sense of calm by providing structure and a guiding voice of reason.
 Let them know you care and are ready to listen to any concerns that pop up.

 Last but certainly not least is the need for every member of your team to take care of themselves.
 Read a book, watch a movie, cook a fun meal!
 During COVID-19, some people have had to completely change their routines and may be lacking social activities and outside community (relying mostly on video calls for human interaction).
 Give reminders that sleep, exercise, and other non-work activities at home are important and help the body and mind stay calibrated.
 Mental and physical health should remain a top priority for your team, especially during this unprecedented time where people have been on lockdown in their homes.

 As we move to the next phase of the COVID-19 crisis, we must prepare for whatever curveballs may affect our team moving forward.
 Even when COVID-19 is gone, the economic impacts will be felt for a while.
 Smart leaders will be working out how to lead a high performing remote team, so that when the future looks different to the past we remember, you can come out of the crisis with a healthy, high performing team that keeps your business moving forward.

-Transformed Teams can support your team to become an effective remote team.
+Transformed Teams can support your team to become an effective, high performing remote team.
 Find out about our Remote Team Master Plan.